jegbogu/Hospital-Software-repo/README.md

 # Hospital Software

-this is a software that can help you run all departments admistration efficiently it contains the following:
+This is a software that can help you run all departments admistration efficiently it contains the following:
 7 departments entry
 booking appointments online